 Read about the latest advances from Lerner Research Institute scientists, including new findings, grant awards, innovations and collaborations.

 A new internally funded award, called the Co-Laboratories Award, encourages new, "start-up" collaborations that bring together researchers from different laboratories to investigate and attack disease from many angles, drawing on the unique expertise and innovations that each laboratory has to offer.
-The award provides a total of $100,000 in project funding over the course of two years.
+The award provides up to $100,000 in project funding per year for up to two years.
 In its inaugural year, the award funded two exciting cross-disciplinary projects that will investigate neuronal dysfunction in alcohol abuse and smooth muscle hyperplasia in Crohn's disease.

 Neuronal Dysfunction in Alcohol Abuse

 Chronic alcohol exposure—whether from fetal exposure during development or binge drinking during adolescence and adulthood—impairs brain development and function.
 Research suggests that the brain's resident immune cells (called microglia) play an important role in this harmful process, as they regulate neuronal networks during critical periods of brain development and protect the brain against injury and disease.
 Additionally, research shows that chronic alcohol exposure damages the barrier cells that line the organs of the digestive system.

 As understanding of the microbiome and its importance to overall health has advanced over recent years, researchers from the Department of Inflammation and Immunity and the Department of Neurosciences wonder if gut-brain interactions may influence microglia's role in alcohol-related neurotoxicity.
 Laura Nagy, PhD, who studies alcohol's effects on the intestines and innate immune signaling, and Dimitrios Davalos, PhD, who has expertise in neuroinflammation and neurodegeneration, lead the cross-department collaboration.